 These outcomes were conclusive enough to confirm that CBD treatment decreased the inflammatory and remodeling processes in the model of allergic asthma.

 30. CBD and THC weaken the allergic airway response, asthma statistics reveal.

 As observed in a study involving mice with allergic asthma, only 3 days of consecutive administration of CBD or THC before exposing them to their specific allergen resulted in decreased levels of certain inflammatory cells and their derivatives, effectively cutting the inflammatory chain.

 The mice experienced diminished allergy symptoms and lower IgE levels in serum and mucus.

 31. High amounts of THC and CBD can block the production of inflammatory chemicals called cytokines, asthma statistics reveal.

 In vitro experiments on the effects of CBD and THC on a human tissue showed that concentrations similar to those in human circulation after smoking marijuana had a lowering effect on certain cytokine production.

-Asthma statistics show that cytokines have a crucial role in inducing inflammation in asthma, so using CBD and asthma treatment could mean the same thing.
+Cytokines have a crucial role in inducing inflammation in asthma, so using CBD and asthma treatment could mean the same thing.